rbjork/GetAroundEvaluation/README.md

 The android application code was created in response to a code challenge from GetAround.
-Initially an effort to incorporate a full process of OAuth1 authentication.
+Initially an effort to incorporate a full process of OAuth1 authentication was made.
 I went with the assumption that the authentication part, a part often repeated in other projects, and not the important part of the challenge.
 So I sought to replicate what was available source material online But a full OAuth1 authentication turned out to be unnecessary.
 I left the code in the repository